-The importance of the dental materials chosen for our Greenville patients
+The importance of the dental materials chosen for our Greenville guests

 For several years, there has been a debate about the safety of metals used in dental restorations, leaving millions of people uncertain as to which idea is right.
-Is there really a cause for alarm over amalgam fillings, when they have been used for well over half a century?
+Is there really a cause for alarm over silver mercury fillings (amalgams), when they have been used for well over half a century?
 What about other metal dental materials such as those used in crowns, bridges, and dental implants?
 We take special care to choose only non-metal dental materials in our Greenville office.
 Here are a few reasons why.

-The mercury contained in many dental restorations, and the primary component of amalgam fillings, has been proven hazardous in many serious ways.
+The mercury contained in many dental restorations, and the primary component of silver mercury fillings (amalgams), has been proven hazardous in many serious ways.
 Before the toxicity reaches a level where health is severely compromised, mercury will impact the immune system, a fact that is not discussed very often.
 By weakening the immune system, mercury impedes the body’s natural defense mechanisms.
 This highly toxic substance has also been shown to promote resistance to antibiotics, allowing harmful bacteria to impact health.
 No other substance except the antibiotics readily prescribed has the ability to create antibiotic-resistant bacteria.

 Ongoing research further implicates mercury in the infection process, specifically by encouraging bacteria and fungus, with some organisms easily accumulating heavy metals in the outer cell walls.
 Some of the organisms with this capability include amoebas, staphylococci, streptococci, and several species of Candida.